 - Repeat this until you receive a ban, and then set your rate at the previous rate before

-2. You are running at a slow rate and some of your proxies work, but others do not
+2. You are running at an optimal rate and some of your proxies work, but others do not

 The next question we frequently receive is customers asking why some of their proxies work, and why some of their proxies are banned.
 This is an unfortunate side effect of how IPv4 address schema works and why it impacts proxies.